liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### UserLocalService throws the new UserScreenNameException.MustNotBeReserved instead of ReservedUserScreenNameException
+### Replaced the `ReservedUserScreenNameException` with `UserScreenNameException.MustNotBeReserved` in `UserLocalService`
 - **Date:** 2015-Jan-29
 - **JIRA Ticket:** LPS-53113

 #### What changed?

-Previous to Liferay 7, several methods of UserLocalService could throw a ReservedUserScreenNameException when a User is set an screen name which is not allowed.
-From Liferay 7 forward that exception has been deprecated and replaced with UserScreenNameException.MustNotBeReserved
+Previous to Liferay 7, several methods of `UserLocalService` could throw a `ReservedUserScreenNameException` when a user set a screen name that was not allowed.
+That exception has been deprecated and replaced with `UserScreenNameException.MustNotBeReserved`.

 #### Who is affected?

-Developers who have written code that catch ReservedUserScreenNameException
+This affects developers who have written code that catch the `ReservedUserScreenNameException`.

 #### How should I update my code?

-Replace ReservedUserScreenNameException with
-UserScreenNameException.MustNotBeReserved
+You should replace the `ReservedUserScreenNameException` with `UserScreenNameException.MustNotBeReserved`.

 #### Why was this change made?

-A new pattern has been defined for exceptions that provides higher expresivity in their names and also more information regarding why the exception was thrown.
+A new pattern has been defined for exceptions that provides higher expressivity in their names and also more information regarding why the exception was thrown.

-The new exception (UserScreenNameException.MustNotBeReserved) has all the necessary information about the reason why the exception was thrown and its context.
-In particular it contains the userId, the problematic screenName and the list of reservedScreenNames.
+The new `UserScreenNameException.MustNotBeReserved` exception has all the necessary information about why the exception was thrown and its context.
+In particular, it contains the `userId`, the problematic `screenName`, and the list of `reservedScreenNames`.

 ---------------------------------------